knpuniversity/symfony2-series/knpu/doctrine.rst

 columns.
 And when we query for the event, it puts the column data back onto the properties of an Event object.

-The big confusing mind-switch is to top thinking about tables and start thinking about PHP classes.
+The big confusing mind-switch is to stop thinking about tables and start thinking about PHP classes.

 Creating the Event Entity Class